Stargate: The Ark of Truth: Plot

-When the Ark is activated and opened, the Doci is caught by the beam and made to see that the Ori are not gods and spreads this belief to all of the Priors in the Ori galaxy and through them their followers.
-With Adria now in a weakened state, Morgan is able to engage her in an eternal battle.
-SG-1 exposes the Prior on Earth to the Ark, transmitting the knowledge about the Ori to all of the Priors in the Milky Way, and thus turning all known Priors in the Universe.
+When the Ark is opened, the Doci is caught by the beam and made to see that the Ori are not gods, spreading this belief to the Priors in the Ori galaxy and through them their followers.
+With Adria weakened, Morgan engages her in an eternal battle.
+SG-1 exposes the Prior on Earth to the Ark, transmitting the knowledge about the Ori to the Priors in the Milky Way galaxy.

-In the aftermath, Tomin departs for the Ori galaxy as the new leader of his people, he and Vala agreeing that, while the Ori were liars, Origin itself has a worthwhile message.
-Tomin asks Vala to come with him, but Vala apologizes and says that she feels her place is with the SGC.
-Over Daniel's objections the Ark is taken to Area 51 for study while SG-1 later prepare for another new mission through the Stargate.
+Tomin departs for the Ori galaxy as the new leader of his people, he and Vala agreeing that, while the Ori were liars, Origin itself has a worthwhile message.
+Tomin asks Vala to come with him, but Vala feels her place is with the SGC.
+Over Daniel's objections the Ark is taken to Area 51 for study while SG-1 prepare for a new mission through the Stargate.